Samuel-de-Oliveira/CanUseTimer/README.md

 - This program is tested only in Linux and Windows, and not in other else;
 - This program only have installer for Linux (the outhers will come soon);
 - this is a BETA version, it's not done yet;
-- If you found bugs please report to fast fixing.
+- If you found bugs please report to fast fixing in Github issues.

 ---
 ---